 Volume Viewer is a graphical interface for adjusting contour levels and other aspects of volume data display.
 Alternatively, these settings and more can be adjusted with the volume command.

-Data set statistics and isosurface-enclosed volumes can be reported with measure.
-See also: Density Map Toolbar, Marker Placement, show, color, transparency, vseries, molmap, fitmap, surface operations, measurements, ChimeraX DICOM Reference
+See also: Map icons, Right Mouse icons, Marker Placement, show, color, transparency, vseries, molmap, fitmap, surface operations, measurements, ChimeraX DICOM Reference

 By default, a data set will be displayed automatically if it does not exceed a certain size (volume command option showOnOpen), although it may be subsampled (volume command option limitVoxelCount).